ivytag101/Home/README.md

 <em>Know this...
 Know peace...</em>
 <blockquote>This is not by accident: To whom a browser is given, a search is expected.</blockquote>
 <h1 align="center">Hi 👋, I'm Mikael Kraft</h1>
-<h3 align="center">A passionate fullstack developer ready to explore your world with you.</h3> <h2>Relive your ideas in reality with me and may your days remain joyous always.</h2>
+<h3 align="center">A passionate fullstack developer ready to explore your world with you.</h3> <h2>Relive your ideas in reality with me; may your days always remain joyous.</h2>

 - 🔭 I’m currently working on some Blockchain and Social Marketing app.
 [This Digital Wrld Clock and Music player is dedicated to Juice Wrld](https://mikelkraft.github.io/dwc)